MohsenHNSJ/scene_manager_extended/README.md

 **Note**: Originally developed by [@maktoobgar](https://github.com/maktoobgar/scene_manager).
 This fork aims to extend the functionality and compatibility of the original Scene Manager plugin for Godot Engine, adding new features and fixes.

+**Note**: Current development of the plugin is vastly different from the original repository.
+I do *NOT* use Python and git hooks are disabled.

 ## Features

 **Recently Added**: